vicariousinc/science_rcn/README.md

 ## Setup

-Note: Python 2.7 is supported.
-The code was tested on OSX 10.11.
+Note: Python 3.9 is supported.
+The code was tested on OSX 12.3.1.
 It may work on other system platforms but not guaranteed.

-Before starting please make sure gcc is installed (`brew install gcc`) and up to date in order to compile the various dependencies (particularly numpy).
+You will need the packages listed in `requirements.txt` to be installed.

 Clone the repository: